Nobly143/alx-low_level_programming/0x14-bit_manipulation/README.md

 * A password for the program ./crackme3.

+## File main.h

+* The header file containing all the function prototypes of this project.

 **AUTHOR: NOBLE OKECHUKWU (Nobly143.git)**

-File holberton.h is the header file containing all the function prototypes of this project.